commercetools/commercetools-sync-java/docs/usage/CATEGORY_SYNC.md

     The current overridable default [configuration](/src/main/java/com/commercetools/sync/commons/utils/ClientConfigurationUtils.java#L45) of the `sphereClient` is the recommended good balance for stability and performance for the sync process.

+    In order to exploit the number of `max parallel requests`, the `batch size` should have a value set which is equal or higher.

 3. The library will sync all field types of custom fields, except `ReferenceType`. [#87](https://github.com/commercetools/commercetools-sync-java/issues/87).